dianping/cat/lib/cpp/docs/api.md

 ### Transaction

-A message has the following properties.

-* `type` usually means a category of event, for example, `SQL`, `RPC`, `HTTP-GET` may be recommended types.
-* `name` usually means a specified action.
-    * When the type is `SQL`, the name may be `select <?> from user where user_id = <?>`
-    * When the type is `RPC`, the name may be `queryOrderByUserId`
-    * when the type is `HTTP-GET`, the name may be `/api/v2/order/<int>`
-* while `status` is not equal to `CAT_SUCCESS` (which is "0"), the message will be treated as a `problem`, and can be recorded in our problem report.
-* `data` is used for storing some useful infomation.
-    * When the type is `SQL`, the data may like `user_id=194432&token=a94238`
-    * When the type is `RPC`, the data may like `order_id=11314152`
-* `timestamp` represents the time when the message has been created, which will be shown on our log view page.

-Though transaction is inherited from a message, it also has the foregoing properties.

-And there are some transaction-only properties:

-* `duration` means the time costs of a transaction.
-* `durationStart` means the start time of a transaction.

-> Note the `durationStart` may not as same as `timestamp`, they have different meanings.
+You can find more information about the properties of a transaction in [Message properties](../../README.md#message-properties)

 #### cat::Transaction

-Transaction can be easily created
+Transaction can be easily created.

 ```cpp
 cat::Transaction t("type", "name");
 ```

-Due to the properties of a transaction were mostly private, we offered a list of APIs to help you update them.
+Due to the properties of a transaction were mostly private, we offered a list of APIs to help you to edit them.

 * AddData
 * SetStatus